jayD03/XeroTestProject/README.md

 - Add a headless browser profile/run script
 - create page classes for each different pages, unlike "AddBankAccountPage" in my solution.
 - Add more exceptional and altanative Test cases for Add acount Scenario.
+- Move all the config Data (Eg: User credentials, Security Questions) into a seperate configuration file.